jek97/Assignment1/README.md

     else:
         """ in this case the robot is far enough from the boundarie and it can drive straight""" drive(20, 0.5)
         print("driving")
   '''
   To see how this method works we can see the pseudocode of it:
-  '''
-  Avoid_guardrail(): this method moves the robot along the arena without inpact on his boundaries.
+  '''Avoid_guardrail(): this method moves the robot along the arena without inpact on his boundaries.

       define the list Ss of the distances of the nearest golden token rispectively in front of the robot (sector between the angles -15, 15 and a distance of 10), at his left ( sector between the angles -70, -15 and a distance of 10), at his right ( sector between the angles 15, 70 and a distance of 10).